dschust-r/dschust-r/README.md

 ### 🍄 Hi there 🍄

-* I am currently doing my PhD in Switzerland ⛰️🥾🧀🐄
+* I am working as a researcher at Utrecht University 🇳🇱
 * I am a biochemist who uses mass spectrometry to figure out proteins 🔬🧪
 * I am interested in structural proteomics and all things related to mass spectrometry 🧬